kriskowal/uncommonjs/packages/specification.md

         1. The existence of multiple lincenses implies that a user may chose to be bound by any one of them, not that every user must be bound by all.
+    1.  "bugs" may be a string or an object.
+        1. A "bugs" string must be the URL for a site where bugs can be reported.
+        1. A "bugs" object may have an "email" property with an email address to which bugs can be reported.
-    1.  "bugs" may be an email address or a URL where bugs issues may be tracked.
+        1. A "bugs" object may have a "url" property with the URL of a site where bugs can be reported.
     1.  "repositories" may be an array of repositories.
 1. A person can be represented as either a string or an object.
     *Note: this implies that the string must only contain information